Kennedy station: Line 3 Scarborough

+Public art

+Kennedy station used to feature a mural titled A Sense of Place by artist Frank Perna.
+The mural was completed in 1997 and used to wrap around the station's main entrance, but when the entrance was demolished in 2018, half of the mural was destroyed.

-As part of a program to install artworks at major interchange stations along Line 5 Eglinton, Kennedy station will feature two artworks.
-A mural titled Reorganization of One Hedge by artist Dagmara Genda will consist of photographs of leaves taken from the same hedge, that will be printed on the glass of a skylight.
-A second artwork titled Locations of Meaning by artist Joseph Kosuth will consist of etched tiles with stainless steel inserts, each spelling the word "meaning" in one of 72 languages.
+As part of a program to install artworks at major interchange stations along Line 5 Eglinton, Kennedy station will feature two new artworks when the line opens.
+A mural titled Reorganization of One Hedge by artist Dagmara Genda will consist of photographs of leaves taken from the same hedge that will be printed on the glass of a skylight.
+A second artwork, titled Locations of Meaning by artist Joseph Kosuth, will consist of etched tiles with stainless steel inserts, each spelling the word "meaning" in one of 72 languages used in Toronto.

 Surface connections

+There are two bus platforms at Kennedy station.
+Platform A, within the fare-paid zone, contains bus bays 1 through 10.
+Bus platform B, opened on October 8, 2023, is located outside of the station building on the south side of platform A and contains bus bays 11 through 18, primarily serving buses running express to Scarborough Centre station.
+As of February 18, 2024, bus bays 6 through 10 are closed for construction related to the Scarborough Subway Extension.

 While the subway is closed, passengers may board buses outside the station near Transway Crescent.
 TTC routes serving the station include: